fterdal/ttp-summer-2025/assignments/09-Sequelize.md

 ## More Direction/Suggestions

 The Sequelize starting point already has a structure set up for you, including a database connection file (`database/db.js`), and several files for defining your PostgreSQL tables and their relationships.
 There's also a seed file (`database/seed.js`), which you can run with `npm run seed`.
-As you build out the fields on your tables, you can re-run the seed file and confirm that the reslulting data looks as expected.
+As you build out the fields on your tables, you can re-run the seed file and confirm that the resulting data looks as expected.

 Again, use [Postman](https://www.postman.com/)!
 It's a great way to send custom data to your API endpoints.
 This is especially true if you plan to implement some advanced features that don't yet have any corresponding frontend functionality built yet.